 A few years ago, at a bar on Toronto’s Ossington Avenue, I had the good fortune to see Nathan Fielder sing Kate Bush at karaoke.
 A veteran of the city’s comedy scene, Fielder was returning as something of a conquering hero.
-His Comedy Central series, —in which he played a fictional version of himself, promising to revive the fortunes of struggling L.A.-area businesses with outlandishly elaborate promotional schemes—was a critical hit.
-Watching the stone-faced Fielder wail the lyrics of “” (“I should be crying, but I just can’t let it show”), I couldn’t help but wonder: Is this for real?
+His Comedy Central series, Nathan for You—in which he played a fictional version of himself, promising to revive the fortunes of struggling L.A.-area businesses with outlandishly elaborate promotional schemes—was a critical hit.
+Watching the stone-faced Fielder wail the lyrics of “This Woman’s Work” (“I should be crying, but I just can’t let it show”), I couldn’t help but wonder: Is this for real?

 The question haunts Fielder’s work.
 He’s in the business of blurring reality and fiction, absurdity and exploitation.
 Nathan for You marshaled real people (who knew they were on TV but were unaware that they were on a comedy program and not a real reality show) in the service of its increasingly bewildering plots.
 In one episode, Fielder aids an importer of smoke alarms in lowering shipping costs by reclassifying the device as a musical instrument—a plan that involves recruiting oblivious musicians to record a one-off single that features a shrill, intermittent beep.